-- Prepare Site-Specific Risk Information (SSRI) and incident response plans for relevant transport infrastructure and make them available to incident commanders,
+Prepare Site-Specific Risk Information (SSRI) and emergency response plans for relevant transport networks and make them available to personnel

-Plan an appropriate predetermined attendance and initial response to incidents involving transport environments
+Plan an appropriate predetermined attendance and initial response to incidents involving transport networks

-- Pre-plan with transport network managers and other responding agencies to reduce the effects of disruption
+Pre-plan with transport network managers and other responding agencies to reduce the impact of incident

-- Establish processes with relevant authorities for both receiving and disseminating information on transport network changes such as closures or restrictions as they occur
+Establish processes with the relevant authorities for receiving and distributing current information on transport network changes, such as closures or restrictions

 - Establish means to maintain weather forecast information to inform operational planning, decision-making and mobilising